-- If you'd prefer to read this guide offline, log in or sign up to download the PDF version.
+- If you'd prefer to read this guide offline, you can download the PDF version instead.

 What is video?